donayam1/dome/README.md

 In main.cpp, implement the main function for your C++ application.
 It should:

-    - Accept at least two command-line arguments: the input file path and the output file path (You may add additional arguments as needed—this will require corresponding changes in run2.py; see Section 5 for details.)
+- Accept at least two command-line arguments: the input file path and the output file path.
+You may add additional arguments as needed—this will require corresponding changes in run2.py; see Section 5 for details.

 - Read secret input values from the input file

 - Write the computed results to the output file

 This program will be called by DOME during profiling.